misselliev/dulce-calendar-redux/README.md

 ## ✨ Live Demo

-You can look at it [here](https://intense-garden-00658.herokuapp.com/).
+You can look at it [here](https://intense-garden-00658.herokuapp.com/) and sign up or try it with the demo user:</br>
+👤  User: dulce@woof.com
+:lock: Password: 123456

 ## 🚀 Getting Started